 A Partner in Everglades Restoration

 Ensuring clean water enters the Everglades is a top priority of farmers.
-Over the past two decades, U.S. Sugar and other farmers in the Everglades Agricultural Area have reduced the amount of phosphorus leaving their farms by an average of 55 percent a year.
-That far exceeds the 25 percent annual reduction required by law.
-In 2021, farmers continued their significant success in reducing phosphorus leaving the farming area.
-The long-term performance of best management practices shows that farmers are exceeding phosphorus reduction targets year-after-year.
+Over the past two decades, U.S. Sugar and other farmers in the Everglades Agricultural Area have reduced the amount of phosphorus leaving their farms by an average of 57 percent a year.
+That far exceeds the 25 percent annual restoration requirements.
+In 2024, farmers continued their significant success in reducing phosphorus leaving the farming area.
+The long-term performance of best management practices shows that farmers are meeting and surpassing phosphorus reduction goals year-after-year.
 Sugarcane farmers have been proud partners in restoration.

 Making an Impact